nishant304/instamojo-android-sdk/Readme.md

 }
 ```

+## The Sample App
+You can find the sample app code which uses the latest SDK code under the directory `sample-app`.
+Read more on it [here](https://github.com/Instamojo/instamojo-android-sdk/blob/readme_update/sample-app/Readme.md).

-## Using Custom Created UI
+## Using Custom UI
 We know that every application is unique.
-If you choose to create your own UI to collect Payment information, SDK has necessary APIs to achieve this.
+If you choose to create your own UI to collect payment information, Instamojo SDK has the necessary APIs to achieve this.
-Use `CustomUIActivity` activity, which uses SDK APIs to collect Payment Information, to extend and modify as per your needs.
+Check out the [CustomUIActivity](https://github.com/Instamojo/instamojo-android-sdk/blob/master/sample-app/src/main/java/com/instamojo/androidsdksample/CustomUIActivity.java) activity with in the sample app to find out how this can be achieved.

 ## Integrate the SDK using DevsupportAI (DEPRECATED and uses SDK version 1.2.6)
-Integration documentation for SDK v1.2.6 using DevsupportAI [here](https://docs.instamojo.com/v1.1/page/devsupport-ai-android-integration).
+Find the integration documentation for SDK v1.2.6 using DevsupportAI [here](https://docs.instamojo.com/v1.1/page/devsupport-ai-android-integration).

 ## I have queries regarding the SDK Integration
-If this documentation does not answer any specific question(s) pertaining to SDK integration,
-please shoot out a mail to our [support](mailto:support@instamojo.com).
+If you still have doubts pertaining to SDK integration, please send a mail to our support id: [support@instamojo.com](mailto:support@instamojo.com).
 We will respond ASAP.